-That said, Microsoft’s Xbox controllers still work best for PC gaming, as they’re officially supported by Microsoft and many games support Xbox 360 and Xbox One controllers in particular.
-If you’re buying a controller for PC gaming instead of just using one you have lying around, you should probably get an Xbox controller.
+Microsoft’s Xbox controllers arguably still work best for PC gaming, as they’re officially supported by Microsoft and many games support Xbox 360 and Xbox One controllers in particular.
+If you’re buying a controller for PC gaming instead, you should probably get an Xbox controller.
 But if you already have a PlayStation 4 controller lying around, here’s how to set it up with your PC.

 Next, put the controller into pairing mode.
 Press the “PlayStation” button and the “Share” button on the controller at the same time, and hold them down.
 The light bar on the controller will start flashing.
 This indicates the controller is in Bluetooth pairing mode.